Become a Volunteer

 - Read “My Volunteer Story at Stockhand’s” by Angela George

 Individuals who are interested in volunteering at Stockhands must attend a Volunteer Orientation Session.
 After attending orientation, we will work with you to determine a schedule and help you learn more about how to help.
 New Volunteer Orientation: Orientation is one hour and during which you will tour the facility and learn about volunteer opportunities.
 After attending orientation, you will be able to sign up to for a 2 hour basic volunteer training session to learn about grooming, tacking, side-walking and leading as well as barn duties and horse safety.

 - Contact us, or come back to this page for future Orientation Session dates and times

-- Next New volunteer training sessions scheduled: February 10th, 2018 from 10am to Noon.
+- Next New volunteer training sessions scheduled: Saturday April 28th and May 19th, 2018 from 10am to Noon

 - Directions and Map Link

 - Call us at (614) 318-5781 or send us an e-mail at email@example.com and let us know you are interested in helping us and to set up a visit to the stables to see us in action.

 - Download the required forms and bring them with you when you visit: Volunteer forms and information are in PDF format and can be downloaded and printed at your convenience.